-The flow divider is a very high precision hydraulic component that split the oil into predefined ratio, that could be the same for all the sections or different.
+Hydraulic flow dividers are very high precision hydraulic components that split the oil into predefined ratio, that could be the same for all the sections or different.
 This function is due to gears in series, able to divide the inlet oil flow into several flows, with the same or different ratios.

-Because of these characteristics, the flow divider can therefore be used for three main functions:
+Because of these characteristics, flow dividers can therefore be used for 3 main functions:

 - split the oil flow